jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

    parameter.
 As ``_size`` is defined at the top, supplying ``_size`` as a command-line parameter will have no effect.

-Now redo the plot, and the results of both the matter-only and the matter plus photon simulation should appear.
+Now redo the plot, and the results of both the matter-only and the matter + photon simulation should appear.
 The plot will show that --- sadly --- including the photons does *not* lead to better large-scale behaviour.